onotelli/justniffer/docs/EXTENDING.md

 - **on_request** – A request fragment is received, meaning data from the client has been processed.
 - **on_response** – A response fragment is received, meaning data from the server has been processed.
 - **on_close or on_interrupted or on_timed_out** – The connection is closed, interrupted, or times out.
-- **result** – The transaction is complete, and this method is called to retrieve the final outcome for logging or further processing.
+- **result** – The transaction is complete, and this method is called to retrieve the final outcome for logging.
 - **Deleted** – The object is removed, either manually or by garbage collection when it's no longer needed.

 This lifecycle ensures a structured sequence of events where each interaction is captured at the right stage.